Staff

 Energy Assessor

-Bob is an environmental and mechanical engineer who completed a 32-year civil service career with the federal government.
-He worked on hydropower, renewable energy, and energy efficiency projects across the country during assignments to the Army Corps of Engineers, U.S. Coast Guard, and the U.S. Forest Service.
+Bob is an environmental and mechanical engineer with a 32-year career with the federal government.
+He worked on hydropower, renewable energy, and energy efficiency projects for the Army Corps of Engineers, Coast Guard, and Forest Service.
 He was educated at the Universities of Wisconsin and Washington.
-He is currently providing technical assistance to Alaska Heat Smart and helping the community better understand how heat pumps can integrate with their existing home heating systems.
+Bob currently provides technical assistance to Alaska Heat Smart and helps the community better understand how heat pumps can integrate with existing home heating systems.

 Energy Assessor